Alpaca84/Multi-Agent-Intelligent-Warehouse/DEPLOYMENT.md

 nano .env  # or your preferred editor
 ```

-**Note:** If you use `docker-compose -f deploy/compose/docker-compose.dev.yaml`, Docker Compose will:
+**Note:** If you use `docker compose -f deploy/compose/docker-compose.dev.yaml`, Docker Compose will:
 - First check for `deploy/compose/.env`
 - Then check for `.env` in your current working directory
 - Use the first one it finds